tototoshi/sbt-automkcol/readme.md

     seq(WebDav.scopedSettings : _*)

 >_The plugin was build for both Scala 2.9.2 and 2.10.0 using SBT 0.12.2_

+### Publishing Java artifacts with SBT

+Version 1.1 added support for publishing plain Java artifacts.
+In contrast to Scala artifacts, Java artifacts do not need the Scala version in the artifact name.
+To disable adding the Scala version in the artifact name, add this to your _build.sbt_:

+    crossPath := false

+Thanks to [jplikesbikes][5] for this contribution.

 ### Global or Scoped settings?